 Come and discover Club Med's resort in Seychelles

 The feeling of being alone in the world amidst a picture-postcard landscape!
-At the heart of the Seychelles archipelago and a protected national marine park, the private island of Sainte Anne is home to a single and unique hotel: the Club Med Seychelles eco-certified Resort.
+At the heart of the Seychelles archipelago and a protected national marine park, the private island of Sainte Anne is home to a single and unique hotel: the Club Med Seychelles eco-chic Resort.
 Adults and children will awaken their inner Robinson Crusoe on a holiday in total harmony with nature and where many of the activities are directly connected to the Indian Ocean and its sublimely beautiful scenery.
-Trekking, free diving, yoga for parents and children and glass-bottomed kayaks are just some of the pleasures that can be shared, all designed to promote well-being and induce happiness in every member of the family.
+Trekking, free diving, yoga for parents and children and clear bottom kayaks are just some of the pleasures that can be shared, all designed to promote well-being and induce happiness in every member of the family.
 The turquoise waters, white sandy beaches edged with rocks, hills covered in lush vegetation... paradise doesn't seem very far away here!